vienna-rb/vienna-rb.github.com/source/_posts/2014-09-05-vienna-dot-rb-number-16-recap.markdown

 US tax payer, it was possible to create a scraper called [factbook](https://github.com/worlddb/factbook.ruby) that downloads that data into ruby hashes, making it easy to store them or use the data directly.
 Neat, huh?

-Next up Gerald presented another real gem containing useful public domain country data:
+Gerald then presented another real gem containing useful public domain country data:
 [worldlite](https://github.com/worlddb/world.lite.ruby).
 A great accumulation of useful factoids like membership in G20 or FIFA or the United Nations, the wikidata id, factbook urls etc. Everything is organised in constants which contain simple to use objects.
 Great!

+Before the break, a raffle was started with prices being t-shirts and tote bags from the Rails Girls Linz event earlier this year!
+Here are the proud winners:

+{% img /images/vienna_rb_16_raffle_winners.jpg 'Winners of the raffle' 'Raffle winners at vienna.rb#16' %}

 After a short break, we started with the new (for me at least) format, the formal (kinda) discussion.
 Yours truly was doubly excited because I got the chance to present one of the questions that I didn't find an easy answer to, namely